okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integratechallengemagiclink.md

 ### 5. Send the request to Okta

 When the user clicks on the magic link, your org receives the request, gets the `OTP` and `state` parameters, and forwards the request with these parameters to your application.
-The org uses the `Callback URI` you defined in [Update configuraitons](#update-configurations) to build the URL path and OTP and state query parameters.
-An example callback URL is as follows: `http://localhost:8080/login/callback?otp=726009&state=1b34371af02dd31d2bc4c48a3607cd32`
+The org combines the `Callback URI` you defined in [Update configurations](#update-configurations) with the `OTP` and `state` parameters to produce a final callback URL for the user.
+For example, `http://localhost:8080/login/callback?otp=726009&state=1b34371af02dd31d2bc4c48a3607cd32`

 ### 6: Handle redirect in your app